Ephigenia/mite-cli/README.md

     mite project list --columns id --format text | xargs -n1 mite project update --archived false

-### Create Project

-Use `mite project new` subcommand to create new projects.
-There’s currently no support for complicated hourly rates per service.
-To find out the `customer_id` use either [Auto-Completion](#auto-completion) or copy the id from the `mite project list` list.

-The following example will create a new Project with a overall budget of 5000 and a hourly rate of 80:

-    mite project new --customer-id 123456 \
-        --name "Side Project B" \
-        --hourly-rate 80.00 \
-        --budget 5000 \
-        --budget-type cents

 ### Delete Project

 Delete a project: